 This means that each year you can contribute a total of:

 - $30,000 to a 401(k)

 By maxing out these contributions, you’ll have more money collecting interest in the years before you retire, as well as more income to live off of when it’s time to withdraw your funds.

 Consider your current health and how it may be 10 or 15 years from now.
 Understanding the funds you’ll potentially need for health care costs down the road can give you a more accurate depiction of your expenses during those retirement years.

 You’ll also want to take into consideration the cost of living if you anticipate that you’ll someday need additional help with everyday activities.
-According to the Genworth Cost of Care Survey, the median cost of in-home care services and assisted living facilities amounts to roughly $4,500 a month, while the median cost of a nursing home reaches upwards of $8,000 a month.
+According to the Genworth Cost of Care Survey, the median cost of in-home care services and assisted living facilities amounts to roughly $4,500 a month, while the median cost of a nursing home reaches upwards of $8,000 a month for a semi-private room and almost $9,000 a month for a private room.
 Make sure you’ll have enough retirement savings to afford these services if the need arises.

 How To Save in Your 60s

 When you hit age 60, it’s recommended to have eight times your salary saved.
 However, some financial advisors recommend having up to 11 times your annual salary saved.
 This amount greatly depends on how aggressively you invested your money in the previous decades and how early you began saving.